 A couple of years ago, I really got it about how not living my truth was causing me stress and negatively impacting my life.
 I began a very busy job that was both exciting and fulfilling.
 I was excited about all the opportunities that presented themselves for me in this position.
 As I became more immersed in the work, I had several ideas about how this position could grow and evolve.
 I used my creativity and determination to try and bring about all that I believed was possible.
 It was a challenging time.

-In this video, Coach & Healer and YourTango Expert, Louann Schwager Tung offers her helpful tips on how to make the time between Thanksgiving and New Years as stress-free as possible.
+Do the hectic holiday months leave you feeling stressed out, confused and frazzled?
+Do you want this year to be smooth sailing straight through the New Year?
+If so, you're going to need to read on.
+In this informative video, Coach & Healer and YourTango Expert, Louann Schwager Tung offers her helpful tips on how to make the time between Thanksgiving and New Years as stress-free as possible.
 Here's how to get organized, prioritize and stay positive!